The GradPLUS Loan request and MPN can be found at https://studentloans.gov. You will need your FSA ID to e-sign the note.

 The Request for a Federal Direct GradPLUS loan and GradPLUS MPN can be found at https://studentloans.gov.
 You will need your FSA ID to e-sign the note.
 A Request for a Federal Direct GradPLUS loan must be submitted each academic year.
 New students and those who have not previously borrowed must complete the MPN for a GradPLUS Loan.
 If you have borrowed previously on your own credit at Widener Law Commonwealth in the graduate program, you should not need to complete another MPN.

 We encourage use of the 2017-2018 Award Letter Handout, to determine your GradPLUS eligibility and tuition balance before you complete the application/MPN.

 All students are charged tuition based on a per credit rate.
 Please refer to the Guide to Fees and Payment to determine your program’s tuition charge.
 Requesting the maximum allowed by Widener Law Commonwealth and your cost of attendance may result in a loan too large for your needs.
 The more you borrow now, the higher your loan repayment amount will be upon graduation.

 Please be aware the application provides only three options when you request a loan amount:

 If you request a loan amount and intend it to be a one semester only loan, you should indicate “one term” loan period on your application.
-If you need to make adjustments to your loan period or amount, you may complete the GradPLUS Special Processing form to inform the Financial Aid Office of your intentions.
+If you need to make adjustments to your loan period or amount, please contact the Financial Aid Office.